JorgeAmparan/JorgeAmparan.github.io/README.md

 CEO at Lappicero Studio
 Web and Mobile App Development Agency

-Looking forward to develop wonderful apps for the upcoming digital world!
+Looking forward to develop wonderful apps for the continuous growing digital world!

 ## Education
 2000-2002